<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140936382993017&amp;ev=PageView&amp;noscript=1">

 Transatlantic Crossing

-The more traditional option is the scheduled transatlantic crossing, like a posh voyage on Cunard Line’s newly remastered Queen Mary 2, which sails between Southampton and New York City.
+The more traditional option is the scheduled transatlantic crossing, like a posh voyage on Cunard Line’s Queen Mary 2, which sails between Southampton and New York City.
 This iconic ocean-spanning voyage has no ports of call and requires at least seven days in each direction.

 In fact, the word 'posh' is said to be derived from the journey by ship to India, when savvy, experienced passengers knew to choose cabins that faced away from the southern sun to avoid baking in the heat.
 Of course, that was before air conditioning—these days a sunny veranda is a big plus.